moggieuk/Happy-Hare/doc/gcode_customization.md

 gcode:
     PAUSE

 ###########################################################################
+# Callback macros for modifying Happy Hare behavour
+# Note that EndlessSpool is an unsupervised filament change
 # This occurs after MMU has loaded the new filament from the next spool in rotation
 # MMU will have loaded the new filament to the nozzle the same way as a normal filament
 # swap.
 Previously configured Pressure Advance will be retained.
 #
 # This would be a place to purge additional filament if necessary (it really shouldn't be)
 # and clean nozzle if your printer is suitably equipped.
+# Note that restoration to original toolhead position is ensured by Happy Hare.
 #
 # This is probably similar to what you do in your RESUME macro and you could simply call that here...
 # (this call works with reference RESUME macro supplied in client_macros.cfg)